God of creation, who loves all he has made and all that has evolved,

 Environment Sunday is celebrated on the Sunday nearest World Environment Day (5th June).
 It is an opportunity to pick up a variety of environmental themes, invite a guest speaker from either a Christian environmental organisation or a local politician or business person to talk about how your church can bless the local community in caring for the local environment.
 Some churches like to make this a “walk to church” Sunday.

-The World Environment theme for June 5th 2021 is Ecosystem Restoration and materials will be available soon.
+The World Environment theme for June 5th 2022 is ‘Only One Earth’ and more materials will be available soon.

 Creationtide: 1st Sept - 4th October

-2020 Creationtide reflections for the 5 weeks of Lectionary readings by Christine Jack
+2020 Creationtide reflections (PDF) for the 5 weeks of Lectionary readings by Christine Jack

 Resources for other services from the Church of England Creationtide website here